ekrasnikov/base_fastapi_project_code/README.md

 To start the application, simply clone the repo and run `docker compose up --build -d` in your local check-out.
 That command will build containers and run them locally.
 Once they're ready the API will be listening on `http://localhost:8000`.

-If there are any pending migrations, run `docker compose exec api make run_migrations`.

 ## Development

 You need to have Python3.12 installed on your machine (for example, [Python](https://www.python.org/downloads/release/python-3120/)).